I have spent years telling students that there is no perfect paper. There is no perfect pen.

-To simply accept their word or their recommendation and then stick with it while not listening to your own experience would mean that you would never meet the paper and pen you weren’t meant to use.
+To simply accept their word or their recommendation and then stick with it while not listening to your own experience would mean that you would never meet the paper and pen you were meant to use.

 Should that idea scare you?

 Yes, just enough that you jump out of complacency and start thinking about what you’re using and whether or not it makes you happy.
 Try something else.